Gold Creek Basin

 Gold Creek Pond Loop

-1-mile loop, 100 feet of elevation gain, 2,700 ft high point
+1-mile loop, 100 feet of elevation gain, 2,700 ft high point,

-Hike the loop around Golf Creek Pond in either direction on a combination of road, boardwalk, and trail.
+Travel the loop around Golf Creek Pond in either direction on a combination of road, boardwalk, and trail.
 A short spur trail from the loop leads to the pond.
 A picnic area is near the end of the loop when hiked counterclockwise.

 Gold Creek

-Hike the Gold Creek Trail (No. 1314).
+Travel along Gold Creek Trail (No. 1314).
 The first 0.3 mile is on a gated driveway, the second 0.3 mile follows an abandoned road that dwindles to a rough trail.
 At 1.5 miles, enter the Alpine Lakes Wilderness and at 3 miles, cross Gold Creek and continue up the west side of the valley.
 Crossing Silver Creek at mile 3.5 and pass several dispersed campsites along the way.
 After crossing Alaska Creek at 4.5 miles, continue another half mile to a grassy meadow and a fork in the trail.

 Alaska Lake